pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep3.md

 </main>
 ```

+- You can read more about `$app/state` in [this part of the excellent SvelteKit interactive tutorial](https://svelte.dev/tutorial/kit/page-state).
-- We have seen `$app/state` [before](/blog/build-the-home-page#create-a-contact-form-component), it is now used to adapt the navbar styles based on the current url pathname.
+  - It is used to adapt the navbar styles based on the current url pathname.
 Is also used in combination with the [Svelte `#if` statement](https://svelte.dev/tutorial/svelte/if-blocks) to conditionally render the "home" button.
 - Again, you may refer to the [Recommended Resources](/blog/set-up-sveltekit-website#optional-recommended-resources) for more information on the html classes.
 For example, the `sticky` and `text-base` are TW classes affecting the navbar positioning and text size while `text-primary` is a DaisyUI color class.
 - Finally, we use the `relative` TW class to enable the usage of `absolute` positioning for the floating "Contents" you see on every post page, aiding with navigation within the post. [*"the element will act as a position reference for absolutely positioned children".*](https://tailwindcss.com/docs/position#relatively-positioning-elements)